yutakaos/rUIC/README.md

 Arguments identical with those used in rEDM package are currently not explained.
 For arguments used in rEDM package, please see the rEDM tutorial (https://ha0ye.github.io/rEDM/index.html).

-- `x_column` : the name or column index of library data
+- `lib_var` : the name or column index of library data
     - A variable to be used for time-delay embedding.

-- `y_column` : the name or column index of target data
+- `tar_var` : the name or column index of target data
     - A variable to be predicted (`target_column` argument in rEDM).

-- `z_column` : the name or column index of condition data
+- `cond_var` : the name or column index of condition data
     - A third variable to be used for multivariate prediction, or detection of indirect interactions.

 - `nn` : the number of neighbors used for prediction